steelsleuth/vigilant-meme/Resume-Writing.md

 - Built a network scanner in CS394 that was used to identify vulnerable ports in our department's network, assisted Sysadmin in patching and report writing.
 - Demonstrated knowledge of cybersecurity in CS442 where I built a script to extract Emotet payloads from maldocs, empowering our college's security team to block malicious websites faster while 18 other colleges ended up compromised.

+## Style and Polish

+The worst thing I recieved recently was a neon-colored resumes, where just reading it hurts your eyes.
+A harsh bright color on top of a white background, with geometric obstructions in the same color scheme.
+The only time you should add color is for the section headers to highlight either the first letter or first word.
+They need to be designed to appear 'soft' and easy to read.

+When building out your resume, you should be able to skim it in under 30 seconds and understand it.
+Each section should flow into the next.
+The easiest way is to organize your bullet points in increasing or decreasing length to keep the eyes moving.

+Example:

+**Orcish Lounge Aviation** - *Security Analyst*
+- Responsible for monitoring 40 embedded systems and 200 workstations at the SOC while responding to SIEM alerts.
+- Handling ticket escalations by performing initial triage on alerts and automating IoC collection.
+- Working with supervisors to design security awareness training and plan patch management.
+- Created Powershell queries to detect SquirrelWaffle loaders on a system.

+These are just a handful of tips I use to design my resume and help my friends, colleagues, and community members with theirs.
+I will be uploading 2 demo resumes later to elaborate on the points above.

+For reference, I used an edited version of [Awesome-CV](https://www.overleaf.com/latex/templates/awesome-cv/dfnvtnhzhhbm).
+It makes editing and tracking your achievements easy, especially with [Overleaf](https://www.overleaf.com).